-This post is now the sixth in a series examining the anti-discrimination laws that exist in each Australian jurisdiction and analysing how well, or how poorly, they protect lesbian, gay, bisexual, transgender and intersex (LGBTI) people from discrimination.
-Previous articles have looked at the frameworks in Victoria, NSW, the Commonwealth, the Northern Territory and the ACT.
+This post is part of a series examining the anti-discrimination laws that exist in each Australian jurisdiction and analysing how well, or how poorly, they protect lesbian, gay, bisexual, transgender and intersex (LGBTI) people from discrimination.
+Other articles in the series can be found here.

-Specifically, each post has considered three main aspects of LGBTI anti-discrimination legislation:
+Specifically, each post considers three main aspects of LGBTI anti-discrimination legislation:

 - Protected attributes